RodrigoGonzalez/flake8-custom-import-rules/README.rst

 Example: Restrict importing 'lower_level_package' into 'higher_level_package'.

-Isolated packages: Define a list of packages that cannot import from any other packages within your base package.
+Standalone packages: Define a list of packages that cannot import from any other packages within your base package.
 This ensures that certain packages remain standalone and do not introduce unwanted dependencies.

-Example: Make 'standalone_package' isolated, so it cannot import from any other packages within the base package.
+Example: Make 'standalone_package' standalone, so it cannot import from any other packages within the base package.

 Standard library only imports: Specify a set of packages that can only import